-The humble burpee, it’s origins steeped in a fitness test designed by Royal H. Burpee, is both brutal and yet somehow comforting.
+The humble burpee, it’s origins steeped in a fitness test designed by the brilliantly named Royal H. Burpee, is both brutal and yet somehow comforting.

 Like a kindly schoolmaster whispering words of encouragement as he wields the birch to give you the damn good scragging that you no doubt deserved (for wagging off class or smoking a doobie behind the bike sheds), you can sense that the burpee wants you to grow in character & fortitude as he pummels you, challenging your legs, your lungs and your very soul.

 But that could just be a rose-tinted and skewed view.
 It could be that Mr Burpee is just a down-right sadistic son-of-a-bitch who couldn’t decide which part of your mind, body or soul he wanted to crush or in which order, so he decided to go for all three at the same time.

 On the plus-side, you can do them anywhere: hotel room, garden, nursery, gym (although how often do you see people doing burpees in a gym and not as part of a class?
 More or less never).